angcylau/angcylau.github.io/projects/study-ext.md

 <img src="../images/listClassesPage.png">

 This project gave me valuable insight and experience of what it’s like to work collaboratively in a professional setting.
 I hope to use what I’ve learned to help me be a better software engineer in the future.

-A link to our github page can be found [here](https://study-ext.github.io/).
+A link to the project page can be found [here](https://study-ext.github.io/).

+A link to the Github page can be found [here](https://github.com/Study-ext/study-ext).